 Our web-based NetNutrition tool is temporarily offline.
 Please ask for a chef or manager in any of our eateries to find meals that fit your allergen concerns and dietary needs.

 If you have a food allergy or intolerance, it is important to learn about all the options available to you.
 Please work with us to review your options.
 Many students are easily accommodated by foods served each day in the many dining locations.
 We'll assist with managing dietary conditions within the dining rooms.
 A detailed plan is developed for dining on campus safely.
 If the options are so limited that they will not afford a healthy nutritional diet, chefs in the dining room are asked to make meals to meet the individual needs.

 Read on for more details about these specific topics:

 Please contact us for more information.

-To stay up-to-date on Cornell Food Allergy and Special Diets, please join our listserv by emailing email@example.com from the email address you'd like to receive messages with the word join in the subject of the message.
+To stay up-to-date on Cornell Food Allergy and Special Diets, please join our mailing list by emailing firstname.lastname@example.org from the email address you'd like to receive messages with the word join in the subject of the message.
 Please leave the body of the message blank.

 Student Disability Services

 We recognize that there are a variety of health conditions that may impact your food choices.
 We can work with you to find appropriate meal options across campus.